ashhadulislam/soldier-spotter/README.md

 To run the same example,

-run test.py with the following input
+run test.py with the following input(same as the one mentioned above)

 5 4
 4 3
 1 2
 3#1,2#2

+1st line is the dimension of grid (rowXcolumn)

+second line is the source position of the soldier

+next is the target position

+next are the bulletproof cells